-CLEVELAND (WJW)– We’re less than two months away from the next presidential election.
+CLEVELAND (WJW) – We’re less than a week away from the presidential election.
 While you consider the candidates and issues, here’s how to make sure your voice is heard on Nov.
 3.

 Cuyahoga County is urging companies to allow employees to take the day off in order to work at polling places and the state of Ohio is encouraging high school students to sign up.
 In Cuyahoga County, you can make up to $275 for working as a precinct election official.

-- Register to vote or update your registration: Oct.
+- You had to register to vote by Oct.
 5

 - Request a vote-by-mail/absentee ballot: Received by noon on Oct.
 31